-Natural Art Images The Photography of Brad Hill he Pacific Rim Explorer Instructional Photo Tour 2019 combines a day of professional photography instruction with four full days of exploration and photography within British Columbia's amazing Pacific Rim National Park Reserve.
+he Pacific Rim Explorer Instructional Photo Tour 2020 combines a day of professional photography instruction with five full days of exploration and photography within British Columbia's amazing Pacific Rim National Park Reserve.
 On this unique photo tour you'll be provided with the opportunity, the conceptual and creative tools, and the techniques needed to capture striking images of spectacular land- and seascapes and a diverse array of wildlife.
 And, we'll do all this while traveling among hundreds of islands and islets on the classic and spacious 70-foot schooner, the Passing Cloud.

 Photography Instruction.
-The Instructional Photo Tour begins with a day of photography instruction by a well-seasoned professional wild-life photographer - Brad Hill.
-The session will be of benefit to all levels of photographers - from enthusiastic novices through to experienced professionals.
+The Instructional Photo Tour begins with a day of photography instruction.
+The session will be of benefit to all levels of photographers - from enthusiastic novices through to seasoned professionals.
 We will discuss both the technical and creative aspects of nature photography as well as the specifics of photographing the types of scenery and wildlife we're most likely to encounter during the trip.
 While the instructional material will be agnostic with respect to camera brand and camera style (e.g., point & shoot vs. SLR) it will be assumed that most participants will be bringing either digital SLR's or mirrorless cameras.

-Photography instruction will also take place during our time on the Pass-ing Cloud.
+Photography instruction will also take place during our time on the Passing Cloud.
 This instruction will be less formal and on a "time-permitting" basis.
 The topics will vary, depending on both the specific interests of, and requests made by, those on the trip.
 It could include sessions on digital workflow topics, including raw image processing through to discussions on field-techniques and camera gear.